LudovicLaloux/laptic/README.md

 Laptic is a SPA, aiming to become a PWA working on browsers and smartphones.

-It's main purpose is to log bodyweight workout sessions.
+It's main purpose is to log sport workout sessions.